-Located in Freetown State Park, the silhouette of what had come to be known as Profile Rock looked like the craggy visage of a man’s face, and once upon a time, it was thought to be that of Wampanoag Native American Chief, Massasoit Sachem.
+Located in Freetown State Park in Massachusetts the silhouette of what had come to be known as Profile Rock looked like the craggy visage of a man’s face, and once upon a time, it was thought to be that of the Wampanoag Chief Massasoit Sachem.

 The face in the rock had not always been there and appears to have come into existence sometime in the mid-1800s, likely the result of dynamite.
 Nonetheless, the face became revered among the local tribes who thought it was the face of the great leader Sachem, father of Philip of King Philip’s War that would later take place.
 Some believe Philip spent the night beneath the rock the evening before he died.
 While the rock definitely looks like a face, it is unknown whether it looks like Massasoit Sachem.